Control Systems · MAY 2026 · Updated JUNE 2026 · 8 min read

 Genealogy: lots M-2207 and C-1144 linked to finished lot

-For example, if the line runs 50 minutes against a 60 minute planned window, fills 22,800 good units and rejects 360, and the rated speed is 500 units per minute, then availability is roughly 83 percent, performance is the actual rate against rated, and quality is about 98.4 percent.
-MES multiplies the three into an OEE figure attributed to work order 10455 rather than to an anonymous time block, and the genealogy record ties finished lot to milk lot M-2207 and cap lot C-1144.
-That attribution is the entire point of the Level 2 to Level 3 integration: the same raw counts become a defensible, order-level production and traceability record.
-The limits of OEE as a single number are worth understanding before reporting it widely, which we cover in our note on OEE limitations.
+If the line runs 50 minutes against a 60 minute planned window, fills 22,800 good units and rejects 360 at a rated speed of 500 units per minute, then availability is roughly 83 percent and quality about 98.4 percent.
+MES multiplies the factors into an OEE figure attributed to work order 10455 rather than to an anonymous time block, and the genealogy record ties the finished lot to milk lot M-2207 and cap lot C-1144.
+That attribution is the point of the Level 2 to Level 3 integration: the same raw counts become a defensible, order-level production and traceability record.

 For many Australian food sites, particularly single-product or limited-SKU operations, a well-structured SCADA historian with order-level data from ERP covers the practical need.
-A dedicated MES earns its cost when the following signals appear.
+A dedicated MES earns its cost when these signals appear.

-Multiple products share equipment and recipe and version management across them is too complex for ERP to handle cleanly.
+Multiple products share equipment and recipe and version management is too complex for ERP to handle cleanly.

 Regulatory or customer requirements demand electronic batch records with lot-level genealogy that ERP does not support.

-Scheduling complexity, whether multi-line, multi-site or campaign-based production, exceeds what ERP planning tools manage well.
+Scheduling complexity, whether multi-line, multi-site or campaign-based, exceeds what ERP planning tools manage well.

 Quality management requires in-process hold and release decisions linked to production records, not just post-production inspection.

-Performance reporting needs OEE and downtime attributed to specific orders and root causes, reconciled with genealogy, rather than a periodic time-window figure.
+Performance reporting needs OEE and downtime attributed to specific orders and root causes, not a periodic time-window figure.

 A practical sequence is to map the required Level 3 functions against the MESA model, check which the existing SCADA and ERP already cover, and scope MES only for the genuine gap.
-Buying a full MES to obtain one or two functions that SCADA could carry is a common and avoidable over-spend.
-The reverse error, forcing complex genealogy and scheduling into a historian and a spreadsheet, is just as costly in audit and recall exposure.
+Buying a full MES to obtain one or two functions SCADA could carry is a common over-spend; forcing complex genealogy and scheduling into a historian and a spreadsheet is just as costly in audit and recall exposure.

 Common mistakes

 Skipping the tag model.
-Contextualisation depends on a stable, well-structured tag and UDT model in SCADA.
-Retrofitting that after the fact corrupts the data lineage the MES record depends on.
+Contextualisation depends on a stable tag and UDT model in SCADA.
+Retrofitting it corrupts the data lineage the MES record depends on.

-Point-to-point ERP interfaces instead of standards-based exchange.
-Bespoke flat-file or database links between MES and ERP are fragile under upgrades.
-B2MML or at least ISA-95 object definitions make the interface durable.
+Point-to-point ERP interfaces.
+Bespoke flat-file or database links are fragile under upgrades.
+B2MML, or at least the ISA-95 object definitions, make the interface durable.

 No shared time base.
 If SCADA and MES disagree on time, contextualisation attributes data to the wrong order.
-Time synchronisation across the OT estate is a prerequisite, not a detail.
+Time synchronisation across the OT estate is a prerequisite.

 Confusing a SCADA batch record with an audit-grade MES record.
-The process evidence is necessary but not sufficient; the record auditors and recalls rely on is the contextualised MES record.
+The process evidence is necessary but not sufficient; recalls and audits rely on the contextualised MES record.

 The Australian context

 Australian food and beverage manufacturers operate under the FSANZ Food Standards Code and customer and retailer traceability expectations that, in practice, require lot-level genealogy and defensible batch records.
-The genealogy and quality functions in the MESA model map directly onto those obligations, which is often what tips a multi-SKU site towards a dedicated MES rather than a historian alone.
+The genealogy and quality functions in the MESA model map directly onto those obligations, which is often what tips a multi-SKU site towards a dedicated MES.

-Many Australian sites also run mixed PLC estates and a mix of legacy and modern SCADA, so the Level 2 to Level 3 integration has to accommodate more than one control platform.
-A consistent tag model and a standards-based ERP interface matter more in that environment, because the contextualisation layer is bridging several systems rather than one.
-Sites in the food and beverage and dairy sectors typically have the SKU range, allergen sequencing and recall exposure that make the Level 3 functions worth formalising.
+Many Australian sites also run mixed PLC estates and a mix of legacy and modern SCADA, so the Level 2 to Level 3 integration has to bridge more than one control platform, which makes a consistent tag model and a standards-based ERP interface matter more.
+Sites in the food and beverage, dairy and FMCG sectors typically have the SKU range, allergen sequencing and recall exposure that make the Level 3 functions worth formalising.
 A recurring blocker is fragmented plant data spread across disconnected systems, which we cover in breaking down plant data silos; the MES contextualisation layer is one of the main tools for resolving it.

 What this means

-The distinction between MES and SCADA is functional, defined by the ISA-95 levels, described by the MESA model, and made portable by B2MML and the ISA-95 object models.
-SCADA manages the real-time control environment at Levels 1 and 2; MES manages the production management layer at Level 3; ERP plans the business at Level 4.
-The integration between them, especially the Level 2 to Level 3 contextualisation shown in the worked example, is where food manufacturers create the batch records, genealogy linkages and order-level performance reporting that auditors, customers and operations teams rely on.
+SCADA manages the real-time control environment at Levels 1 and 2; MES manages production at Level 3; ERP plans the business at Level 4.
+The integration between them, especially the Level 2 to Level 3 contextualisation shown above, is where food manufacturers create the batch records, genealogy linkages and order-level performance reporting that auditors, customers and operations rely on.
 The right starting point is to map the functions you actually need against the standard, confirm what your existing SCADA and ERP already cover, and scope only the genuine gap.

 References